*South Pas Back Then

 made sure his players and students dressed appropriately..

 The coach had several quotes.
-My favorite was "man is basically lazy, some men are just more lazy than others".
+My favorite was "Man is basically lazy, some men are just more lazy than others".

 I only had one run-in with our head football coach.
 During Spring football practice of my junior year, the coach asked players to get haircuts.
 Another player and I told the coach we liked our hair.
 The coach gave the two of us an option.
-Either get a haircut or perform 100 yards "bear crawls" (running on hands and feet) while adding 100 yards each day until getting a haircut.
+Either get a haircut or perform 100 yards of "bear crawls" (running on hands and feet) while adding 100 yards each day until getting a haircut.

 The coach also taught a social science class.
 I walked into class one day and he was on his hands and knees in his suit.
 The coach was in the process of measuring the length of a girl's skirt with a ruler.
 I initially felt sorry for the coach to have to be put into this position.